seanywang0408/PyTorch-Template/README.md

 You can add other common functions / classes in this folder based on particular tasks.
 For example, for 3D voxel tasks, there could be a `voxel transform.py`

 ### `scripts`

+This is where the main scripts are stored.
+All the code entrance shall be in this folder, including jupyter notebook files and python files.

+* `_init_path.py` is the first package to import in each scripts, which would add other folders' path into os path.
+* In `explore.ipynb`, common packages including matplotlib, pytorch, etc, would be imported
+* Two script templates, respectively for classification and segmentation are presented.
+There have been codes for 1) saving model checkpoins, 2) dataparallel among multi-GPUS, 3) logs in text file and tensorboard, 4)copying backup code to review, 5) visiualization for segmentation, 5) setting random seeds, and soon.
+Also common steps in PyTorch have been done.
+All you need is to custom your own model, your own Dataset (according to your data), and maybe your loss as well.